jasonwaters/aep-edge-samples/TargetActivities.md

 [//]: # (https://experience.adobe.com/#/@unifiedjslab/target/activities/activitydetails/A-B/aep-edge-samplesvecoffer)

-This is an A/B test activity created using the Visual Experience Composer (VEC).
+Activity 1 is an A/B test activity created using the Visual Experience Composer (VEC).
 It has two experiences each one changing the header text and adding an alert beneath it.

 | Experience                   | Visual treatment                                                    |
 |------------------------------|---------------------------------------------------------------------|